kupl/LearnML/README.md

 4. `table.py` is a python script for visualizing evaluation result.
 5. `result` contains all results obtained by running `run.py`.
 Since running the script takes a long time, we also provide the pre-excuted results.

-## Reproducing The Results Presented In The Paper
+## Reproducing the results presented in the paper
 Here we explain how to reproduce our main results (i.e., Table1 and Figure6).

 ### Table1 and Figure6